 About John M. Leach

 John Leach is a management consultant and executive advisor with more than two decades of leadership experience spanning military aviation, public administration, and organizational performance.
-He founded JM Leach Consulting Services to bring that breadth of experience to organizations that need a trusted, independent perspective — not a cookie-cutter solution.
+He founded JM Leach Consulting to bring that breadth of experience to organizations that need a trusted, independent perspective rather than a cookie-cutter solution.

 Portrait of a bearded man with short dark hair, wearing a red button-up shirt, smiling against a neutral background.

-Before founding JM Leach Consulting Services, John served as a municipal chief executive in Alaska, overseeing approximately 185 employees across 14 departments and managing an operational budget exceeding $47 million, in addition to 8 enterprise funds, 3 internal service funds, 18 special revenue funds, and multiple general governmental and major capital project funds.
+Before founding JM Leach Consulting, John served as Municipal Administrator for the City and Borough of Sitka, Alaska, overseeing approximately 185 employees across 14 departments and managing an operational budget exceeding $47 million, in addition to 8 enterprise funds, 3 internal service funds, 18 special revenue funds, and multiple general governmental and major capital project funds.
+He is a past president of the Alaska Municipal Management Association, the professional body for the state's city and borough managers.

 His approach is direct, analytical, and grounded in the belief that good advice is only as valuable as the trust behind it.